NISOA Executive Board

 Responsible to supervise the Executive Director, Associate Executive Director, and Director of Operations.
 Presides over Executive Board meetings.
 Advises on the management of the Association.
 Appoints/terminates committee chair.
 Appoints officers and representatives to unexpired terms.

-Gary Huber (MO) – Vice President
+Marc Lawrence (MI) – Vice President

 Serves in the absence of the President.
 Responsible for the Ethics and Grievance committee, sales, welfare and the National Convention.

-George Wescott (NJ) – Past President
+John Puglisi (NY) – Past President

 Responsible for marketing, hospitality and fundraising.
 Assists in forming chapters.
 Maintains record and history.